 Boise State University’s Department of Public Health and

 Population Science (PHPS) works to strengthen and improve the

 health of all Idahoans and the communities wherever they live,

 work, and play through excellence in teaching, scholarship, and

 service.
 In achieving this mission, we create the pathways and

-conditions necessary for every individual to achieve health,
+conditions necessary for all individuals to achieve health,

 happiness, and prosperity.
 PHPS is guided by the values of Dignity

 and Respect, Engagement, Opportunity, and Innovation.